Tabbie1/Week1toyproblem/README.md

 # Net Salary
+This assignment list various details pertaining to employees' income.
+They include PAYE rates, NHIF rates, NSSF rates.
+The question requires one to write a program that calculates payee (i.e. Tax), NHIF Deductions, NSSF Deductions, gross salary, and net salary.

 ## Set-up Instructions
 From the repository titled "Week1toyproblem", click the "Code" icon in green and select the SSH option